 Cat tracking collars: GPS vs. RF vs. Bluetooth

-According to research, an average of 60 pets an hour go missing.
+According to research, an average of 60 pets an hour go missing and become lost in the United States alone.

-While microchipping is very important, it only works if the cat is found, lets a stranger pick him up, gets taken to a vet or shelter, and asked to be scanned.
-So while necessary what's a more immediate alternative?
-How can you proactively track and find your cat if they are missing?
+While microchipping a pet is very important, it only works if the cat lets a stranger pick him up, AND gets taken to a vet or shelter AND is scanned with a microchip scanner and is registered to the owner.

 There are several options on the market, and most are Bluetooth.
 Sadly, Bluetooth is not a viable option beyond your yard, especially for something that can move around.
 Only RF (Radio Frequency) and GPS Cat Trackers are going to cover a cat who may wander beyond the typical 40 ft range of Bluetooth.

 Cats are harder to find than dogs.
 For tracking collar technology, there are several options.
 Bluetooth is not really viable for something that can move around.
 Only RF (Radio Frequency) and GPS Cat Trackers are going to cover a cat who may wander beyond the typical 40 ft range of Bluetooth.

 Let’s start by explaining the difference between Radio Frequency and GPS tracking technologies.

 The Global Positioning System (GPS), is a global navigation satellite system that provides location and time information in all weather conditions, anywhere on the Earth where there is an unobstructed line of sight to four or more GPS satellites.
 The GPS system, which is owned and operated by the US government, operates independently of any telephone or internet reception.
 It allows you to track over time and see where something has been on either PC, tablet, or a smartphone.